RobDickinson/screedb/README.md

 Configuring CLion Project
 -------------------------

-Obviously the use of an IDE is a personal preference -- CLion is not required for fptreedb development (it's not free), but it's very easy to configure if you have a valid license.
+Obviously the use of an IDE is a personal preference -- CLion is not required for FPTreeDB development (it's not free), but it's very easy to configure if you have a valid license.

 If prompted for Toolchain configuration, choose bundled CMake.